 Overview - Clinical Fellowship

-All fellows participate in research projects at Wills Eye and are expected to present original work at a national meeting during the year.
+All fellows participate in research projects at Wills Eye and are expected to present original work at a national meeting, such as ARVO or AGS.
 The Wills Eye glaucoma service also runs a glaucoma research fellowship program whose participants focus on glaucoma research, but do not perform clinical care.
 Research fellows come to Wills from around the globe and are available to collaborate with clinical fellows on research projects.
+Fellows will have the opportunity to develop their own research projects and to get involved in ongoing research at Wills, including clinical trials, imaging studies, and device trials.

-George Spaeth, MD hosts weekly meetings with both clinical and research fellows.
-These meetings are designed to further the development of Wills fellows into great people as well as great doctors.
-Subject matter may range from tube shunts to Mozart.
-Clinical glaucoma fellows host a weekly didactic conference during which they present on glaucoma topics of their choice for residents and medical students.
-Additionally, fellows are expected to attend the weekly Wills Eye chief residents' rounds where cases are presented by residents and the Wills faculty are questioned about diagnosis and management of complex ocular conditions.
+Clinical glaucoma fellows host a bimonthly "Glaucoma Rounds" during which they present on glaucoma topics of their choice for residents and medical students.
+Journal clubs and surgical video review sessions are also scheduled throughout the year.
+Continuing with the tradition of the fellowship, one of the senior faculty members hosts weekly meetings with both clinical and research fellows, that touch on a range of topics from the evolution of glaucoma surgery to the art of the doctor-patient relationship.
+Additionally, fellows are expected to attend the weekly Wills Eye Chief Rounds where cases are presented by residents and the Wills faculty discuss diagnosis and management of complex ocular conditions.
 Wills Eye hosts an annual review course for the American Board of Ophthalmology's certification exam.
 Lecturers for the review course also deliver evening courses in the months prior to the exam for Wills fellows.

 Overview - Research Fellowship